ENV Certificate Requirements: Generalist Track

-The following requirements for the Certificate Program are in addition to those of a student's academic major.
-Program requirement information is also published in the Princeton Undergraduate Announcement.
+The following requirements for the Generalist Track are in addition to those of a student's academic major.
+Program requirements are also published in the Princeton Undergraduate Announcement.
 By appropriate choice of courses, several of these requirements may satisfy the Program and the University distribution requirements.
 All courses to fulfill ENV Certificate Program requirements must be taken on a fully graded basis (no p/f) and graded as C or higher.
-Students interested in pursing the Certificate Program are encouraged to complete the Student Profile Form and schedule a meeting with the ENV Program Director or Undergraduate Administrator as early as possible.
+Students interested in pursuing the Generalist Track are should complete the ENV Student Enrollment Form and schedule a meeting with the ENV Program Director or Undergraduate Administrator as early as possible in their academic career.

-Interested students must take one foundational course in ENV 201, 202 or 302 as early in their course of study as possible.
-Under exceptional circumstances, substitutes may be allowed, but only with prior approval by the ENV Program Director.
-When taken with the laboratory option (ENV 201B and 202B), these courses can fulfill the University's distribution requirement for Science and Technology with lab (STL).
-This option, although not required for the certificate, is recommended for students with limited background in the sciences.
-For those students interested in a more advanced use of quantitiative analysis, ENV 302 is recommended.
+Students enrolled in the Generalist Track must take one foundational course, either ENV 201A/B or ENV 302 as early in their course of study as possible.
+Under exceptional circumstances, substitutes may be allowed, but only with prior approval by the ENV Director.
+When taken with the laboratory option, ENV 201B fulfills the University's distribution requirement for Science and Technology with lab (STL).
+This option, although not required for the Generalist Track, is recommended for students with limited background in the sciences.
+For students interested in a more advanced use of quantitative analysis, ENV 302 is recommended.

-- Humanities Cognates: Courses cross-listed or offered by humanities departments, including Art and Archaeology, English, and Philosophy, as well as the School of Architecture.
+- Humanities Electives: Courses cross-listed or offered by humanities departments, including Art and Archaeology, English, and Philosophy, as well as the School of Architecture.

-- Social Science Cognates: Courses cross-listed or offered by social science departments, including Anthropology, Economics, History, Politics, and the Woodrow Wilson School.
+- Social Science Electives: Courses cross-listed or offered by social science departments, including Anthropology, Economics, History, Politics, and the Woodrow Wilson School.

-- Natural Science Cognates: Courses cross-listed or offered by natural science departments, including Chemistry, Ecology and Evolutionary Biology, Geosciences, Physics, and Molecular Biology.
+- Natural Science Electives: Courses cross-listed or offered by natural science departments, including Chemistry, Ecology and Evolutionary Biology, Geosciences, Physics, and Molecular Biology.

-- Engineering Cognates: Courses cross-listed or offered by engineering departments, including Civil and Environmental Engineering, Chemical Engineering, and Mechanical and Aerospace Engineering.
+- Engineering Electives: Courses cross-listed or offered by engineering departments, including Civil and Environmental Engineering, Chemical & Biological Engineering, and Mechanical and Aerospace Engineering.

-The fourth course may be any ENV course (including 200-level courses) or any designated cognate course (normally at the 300 level).
-To review currently approved cognates, see Environmental Course Offerings.
+The choice of fourth elective may be any ENV course (including 200-level courses) or any amoung the designated elective courses (normally at the 300 level).
+To review approved electives for the Generalist Track, please, see the Environmental Course Offerings.
 Students may petition the ENV Program Director to have additional courses approved to fulfill the cognate requirements.
 To be considered for cognate designation, courses must include a significant environmental component .
-Students are encouraged to discuss cognate choices with the Program Director early in their planning process.
+Students are encouraged to discuss cognate choices with the Program Director or Undergraduate Administrator early in their planning process.

-Students seeking to earn the Certificate in Environmental Studies are required to include an environmental dimension within their departmental independent work.
+All students seeking to earn a Certificate in Environmental Studies are required to include an environmental dimension within their departmental independent work.
 The environmental topic must be approved by both the ENV Program Director and the undergraduate representative of the student's department of concentration.
-The environmental content of the senior thesis will be reviewed as part of the Senior Thesis Colloquium.
-Students may consult the archive of ENV Senior Thesis Titles for a comprehensive list of ENV alumni senior theses contributions.
+The environmental content of the senior thesis will be reviewed as part of the ENV Senior Colloquium.
+Students may consult the archive of ENV Senior Thesis Titles for a comprehensive list of previous topics.

 Certificate of Proficiency

-Students who have met the requirements of the Program and of their department will receive a certificate of proficiency in environmental studies upon graduation.
+Students who have met the requirements of the Generalist Track in the Environmental Studies Program and of their department will receive a certificate of proficiency in environmental studies upon graduation.